Icedude907/gbadisasm/README.md

 ## Config File

 The config file consists of a list of statements, one per line.
 Lines beginning with `#` are treated as comments.
-An config file `alttpafs.cfg` for The Legend of Zelda: A Link to the Past and Four Swords (U) is provided as an example.
+Some config files, including `alttpafs.cfg` for The Legend of Zelda: A Link to the Past and Four Swords (U) are provided as an example.

 ### Config File Statement Format